Software is a great combination between artistry and engineering. – Bill Gates

 To apply these tax templates to items or suppliers, you'll need to associate them in the respective master records.

-For Suppliers: Navigate to "Buying > Supplier" and select the supplier you want to associate with a tax template.
-In the "Tax ID" field, choose the relevant tax template.
+For Suppliers: Navigate to "Buying > Supplier", choose the relevant supplier, and in the "Tax ID" field, associate the proper ERPNext purchase tax template.

 Step 7: Test and Validate